xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 ![quickstart-5.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-5.png)

-Should you want to go deeper into the store localization settings, click **More localization settings**.
+Should you want to go deeper into configuring the store localization settings, click **More localization settings**.
 The wizard will open the Localization page of your X-Cart store Admin area (**Store setup** > **Localization**) in a new tab, and you will be able to adjust the {% link "localization settings and preferences" ref_cc4sCpa5 %} in more detail.

 Once you are happy with your store's localization settings, click **Proceed to the next step** so you can move on to adjusting your company information.

 On the Company info page, you will need to enter your company name and business address.
-This address will be used as the "from" address for shipping.
+This information will be included into your customer invoice, and the address will be used as the "from" address for shipping.

 ![quickstart-6.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-6.png)

-Click **Save and go to the next step** when you are ready.
+After adjusting your company info, click **Save and go to the next step** to proceed.

 ## Step 4 - Set Up Delivery Options

 Step 4 of your store configuration is devoted to shipping.

-First of all here you'll need to choose whether you'll sell tangible goods that need shipping or whether these will be e-goods and services that are non-shippable.
+Here you will need to choose whether you are going to sell tangible goods that need to be shipped to the buyer or e-goods/services that are non-shippable.

 ![quickstart-7.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-7.png)

-If you are selling e-goods and services everything is pretty simple.
-Click **Mark all products as non-shippable** and that's it!
-The wizard will set the [Requires shipping product option](https://kb.x-cart.com/products/products/managing_products/adding_products/basic_product_setup.html#shipping) for all products in your store to NO and all shipping methods will be disabled automatically.
+If you are selling e-goods and services, everything is pretty simple.
+Click **Mark all products as non-shippable**, and that's it!
+The wizard will set the [Requires shipping](https://kb.x-cart.com/products/products/managing_products/adding_products/basic_product_setup.html#shipping) product setting for all the products in your store to "NO", and shipping methods will be disabled automatically.

-If you sell tangible goods, the process is a bit more complicated.
+If you are going to sell tangible goods, the process is going to be a bit more complicated.
 You need to set up shipping options for them.
-For this purpose click the **Set up shipping** button.
+For this purpose, click the **Set up shipping** button.

-You'll see a page where you can configure shipping rates for your store:
+You will see a page where you can configure shipping rates for your store:

 ![quickstart-7-1.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-7-1.png)

-On this page you can choose between shipping carriers with real-time shipping quotes and your own flat shipping rate that you can create directly on this page.
-Just choose the destination country and set the rate, then click the **Create shipping rate** button.
-This shipping method will become available at checkout.
+On this page you can choose between shipping carriers with real-time shipping quotes and your own flat shipping rate that you can create directly on this page (just choose a destination country and set the rate you require, then click the **Create shipping rate** button).
+This shipping method will be available at checkout.

-For a more detailed shipping setup click the **Advanced shipping options** button and the wizard will open the Store setup -> Shipping page of the Admin area in the new tab where you can {% link "move on further" ref_3TG6AuN0 %}.
+For a more detailed shipping setup, click the **Advanced shipping options** button.
+The wizard will open the Shipping methods page of your X-Cart store Admin area  (**Store setup** > **Shipping**) in a new tab where you will be able to {% link "configure your shipping methods" ref_3TG6AuN0 %} as you require.

-If you choose real-time shipping carriers, click on the carrier logo and you'll be redirected to the carrier service page to set up an account with them.
+If you choose real-time shipping carriers, click on the carrier logo, and you will be redirected to the carrier service page to set up an account with them.

-When the shipping setup is over you can proceed to the last step of this wizard - payments setup.
+After configuring your shipping methods, proceed to the last step of this wizard - payments setup.

 ## Step 5 - Set Up Payment Methods